katanukisatoshi/cells-detector/README.md

 #### Step: Run the application

-To run the crop area detection, use the `main.py` script with the desired options:
+To run the crop area detection and then detect green cells in all cropped squares, use the `main.py` script with the desired options:

 ```sh
 python main.py --image_path data/test/1.jpg